 Congratulations to PhD Student Sidika and her co-authors, Gizem Korpeoglu from Bilkent University and Chris Tang from UCLA Anderson School of Management, for making the final of the 2020 INFORMS Technology, Innovation Management and Entrepreneurship Section (TIMES) Best Working Paper Award Competition.

-Sidika is a fourth-year PhD student in Management Science and Operations at UCL School of Management and also supports with teaching in the field of technology and operations management.
+Sidika is a fifth-year PhD student in Management Science and Operations at UCL School of Management and also supports with teaching in the field of technology and operations management.
 Her research focuses on the quantitative analysis of operations at online crowdsourcing and crowdfunding platforms.